Faed Arsène

-Faed Arsène (born 21 June 1985) is a Malagasy former footballer who last played in Belgium for Royal Mouscron-Péruwelz as a striker.
+Faed Arsène (born 21 June 1985) is a Malagasy former footballer who played as a striker.

-Career
+Club career

-Arsène has played club football in France and Belgium for CS Avion, Lens B, CS Louhans-Cuiseaux, USL Dunkerque, Olympic de Charleroi-Marchienne and Royal Mouscron-Péruwelz.
+Arsène played club football in France and Belgium for CS Avion, Lens B, CS Louhans-Cuiseaux, USL Dunkerque, Olympic de Charleroi-Marchienne and Royal Mouscron-Péruwelz.
+He came out of retirement to play for AG Grenay between 2018 and 2020.

+International career

-He made his international debut for Madagascar in 2010.
+He made his international debut for Madagascar in 2010 and he scored against Guinea during the 4–1 loss on 5 June 2011.